 In recent weeks, Woodlawn’s most visited memorial is the mausoleum built by Alva Belmont, whose first husband was William Kissam Vanderbilt.
 Not only was Alva a primary figure in Anderson Cooper’s recent book Vanderbilt: The Rise and Fall of an American Dynasty, the character of Bertha Russell in the HBOmax series The Gilded Age is modeled after her.
 Our visitors cannot get enough Gilded Age!
-So join us Sunday, May 15th at 2 pm when we tour the monuments to the individuals who built the mansions, spent summers in Newport, and lived in high style after taking the Grand Tour of Europe.

 The television series features several of the Newport mansions built by Woodlawn Lot Owners including: The Breakers, Marble House, Rosecliff, and Belcourt.
 These opulent “Cottages” were the summer retreats of Woodlawn Lot Owners and are open to the public.
 The Breakers, built by Cornelius Vanderbilt II, was completed in 1895.
 Although Vanderbilt rests in the family tomb on Staten Island, he purchased a lot at Woodlawn, which he sold back to the cemetery for one dollar, under the condition it be used for landscape enhancements only.
 The circular garden on Central Avenue is marked with gray granite cornerstones carved with his initials “CV.”
 Not far from the Vanderbilt garden on the Lakeview Plot is the memorial of his daughter, Gertrude Vanderbilt Whitney, who was married at the Breakers in 1896.